Sera1959/NLineTester/README.md

 # NLine tester scripts
 Scripts for testing NLines also called Newcamd in C# and Python

+With them you can program your own testing website/software and be sure that nobody is stealing your lines :)

 Code that helped me to do it:

 1- NFProxy v0.1.2: http://ftabeta.com/showthread.php?t=48943&p=278919&viewfull=1#post278919